Elliptic multizetas and the elliptic double shuffle relations: The generating series of elliptic multizetas

 We set

 The automorphism $\sigma$ extends to an automorphism of the completed enveloping algebra $\U(\ff_2)$, and restricts to an automorphism of $\ff_2$.
-Thus the power series $\sigma(a)$ is Lie-like, so $E-1$ is Lie-like.
-Thus, by Lazard elimination, it can be expressed in the variables $a$ and $c_i=\ad(a)^{i-1}(b)$, $i\ge 1$.
-From now on, we expand all group-like and Lie-like power series in these variables, and when we refer to the {\it coefficients} of such power series, we intend the coefficients of the power series in these variables.
-(This language is adapted to mould theory and will be useful in \S 4.)
-Up to degree 4, the explicit expansion of $E$ is given by
+Thus the power series $E=\sigma(a)$ is Lie-like.
+All Lie-like and group-like power series discussed in this section are contained in the free non-commutative power series ring $R\langle\!\langle a,b\rangle\!\rangle$ where $R$ is either $\Ec^{\rm geom}\otimes \Zc[2\pi i]$ or $\Ec^{\rm geom}\otimes \overline{\Zc}$.
+When we speak of the ring generated by the coefficients of such a power series, we mean that we take coefficients of the power series written in any linear basis of $R\langle\!\langle a,b\rangle\!\rangle$ (for example the basis of monomials in $a$ and $b$), all of which lie in $R$, and consider the subring of $R$ generated by these coefficients.
+The ``degree'' is the degree in the variables $a$ and $b$.